Changelog / v0.1.0

 - Markdown-formatted output

-How does Lightfast track entities across sources?
+How does Lightfast track entities?

 Filter by category, search by name, and watch new entities appear live as events are processed.
 Each entity links to a detail view showing its full metadata and event timeline.